M-Estimation based on quasi-processes from discrete samples of Levy processes: Weak convergence for quasi-processes

-We can observe that the larger the $T$ and the smaller the $h_n$, the distribution of the quasi-paths (gray) seems to be similar to the distribution of the true paths in Figure \ref{fig:path} (compare Figure \ref{fig:path} and the bottom in Figure \ref{fig:quasi-100}), which is a visual confirmation of the weak convergence of the quasi-paths.
+From these results, we observe that as $T$ becomes larger and $h_n$ becomes smaller, the distribution of the quasi-paths (in gray) closely resembles the distribution of the true sample paths shown in Figure~\ref{fig:path}.
+This provides a visual confirmation of the weak convergence of the quasi-processes.

 Next, let us we compare the marginal distribution of $X_1$ and that of the quasi-process, $\wh{X}_1^{i,n}$, under the same parameter values as in the previous experiments.
-Figures \ref{fig:marginal-10} -- \ref{fig:marginal-100} show histograms of 1000 values of $X_1$ from the true distribution and its estimated density (blue solid curve) with $T=10, 50$ and $100$.
+Figures \ref{fig:marginal-10} -- \ref{fig:marginal-100} show histograms of 1000 values of $X_1$ from the true distribution and its estimated density (blue solid curve) with $T_n=10, 50$ and $100$.
 At the same time, estimated densities of $\wh{X}_1^{i,n}$ with $h_n=1$ (purple dotted curve), $h_n=0.01$ (green dashed curve), and $h_n=0.005$ (red solid curve).
-From those, we can observe the convergence of the marginal distribution when $h_n\to 0$ and $T\to \infty$.
+From those, we can observe the convergence of the marginal distribution when $h_n\to 0$ and $T_n\to \infty$.